gorilainvest/gorila-ui-components/guides/contributing.md

      ```
   Note: the optional commit `-a` command line option will automatically "add" and "rm" edited files.

-* Push your branch to Bitbucket:
+* Push your branch to Github:

     ```shell
     git push my-fork my-fix-branch
     ```

-* In Bitbucket, send a pull request to `material2:master`.
+* In Github, send a pull request to `material2:master`.

 * If we suggest changes then:
   * Make the required updates.
   * Re-run the Gorila Widgets System test suites to ensure tests are still passing.

-  * Rebase your branch and force push to your Bitbucket repository (this will update your Pull
+  * Rebase your branch and force push to your Github repository (this will update your Pull

     Request):

     ```shell